-- If you’re over 25, have a super balance of at least $6,000 and your account is active, insurance may be provided automatically within super without the need for underwriting or health checks.
+- If you’re over 25 with a super balance of at least $6,000 and an active account, insurance may be provided automatically within super without the need for underwriting or health checks.

-- You may be able to apply for a higher level of insurance cover, without needing to answer health and lifestyle questions for a limited period of time after joining a new employer.
+- You may be able to apply for a higher level of insurance, without needing to answer health and lifestyle questions for a limited period of time after joining a new employer.

 - Insurance in employer super plans is generally more competitively priced than insurance outside super, and in some cases may be funded by the employer.

 But if you’ve accessed some super early and you’re concerned about your super balance, you should be aware that retaining your cover comes at a cost, as paying the ongoing premiums will reduce your balance further.
 It’s important to work out whether your insurance payments are reducing your balance.
 As a general rule of thumb, your annual insurance premiums should not exceed 1% of your annual salary (unless you require a higher amount of insurance cover to meet your needs).

 You should also be aware that cancelling your insurance may mean you’re unable to get the same amount of cover at the same price in the future.
 Learn more about the pros and cons of insurance inside super.

 When working out how much insurance you need, there are a few things to consider.
 Ask yourself how much money your family would have if you were to pass away or become disabled and compare that with how much money your family might need, including how they’d manage paying for day-to-day costs like child care and mortgages.